tcarlander/django-crowd-sso/README.md

     'password': 'application-password',                     # correct password for provided appname 'superuser': True,                                      # if set makes CROWD-authorized users superusers;
     'staffuser': True,                                      # BE CAREFUL WITH THIS PARAMETER!
-    'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to }
+    'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to 'sso': False,
+}
 ```